GMOD/Apollo/docs/Apollo2Build.md

 - copy sample-h2-apollo-config.groovy to apollo-config.groovy and update the data directory

 #### Configure for PostgreSQL:
-- Create a new database (I chose apollo by default)
+- Create a new database (e.g. default is just named `apollo`)
-- There are no user-level anything yet, so no need to add tracks, users, etc.  those will come later.
+- There are no user-level anything yet, so no need to use the old add-tracks, add-users, pipeline.
-- copy sample-postgres-apollo-config.groovy to apollo-config.groovy and update
+- Copy sample-postgres-apollo-config.groovy to apollo-config.groovy and re-run apollo deploy

+#### Configure for PostgreSQL:
+- Create a new database (e.g. apollo by default)
+- Copy sample-mysql-apollo-config.groovy to apollo-config.groovy and re-run apollo deploy

 ## Deploy the code as a war file